Prenatal Care

 Lactation Support Services

 Breast milk is ideal food for baby.
-Conemaugh Health System Certified Lactation Consultants offer support and assistance to each mother's needs immediately following birth.
+Conemaugh Health System Certified Lactation Consultants and Counselors offer support and assistance to each mother's needs immediately following birth.
 Breastfeeding assistance and skills are tailored to meet the needs of mother and baby.